-Nitrogen 2 to 4 times >TMDL target but have leveled off lately.
+Nitrogen is 2 to 4 times greater than the TMDL target but leveled off and even declined over the last decade except in the Christina

-Phosphorus has markedly declined to the TMDL target level.
+Phosphorus has markedly declined to the 0.05 mg/l TMDL target level.

-Sediment levels have declined but still high during storms.
+Sediment levels have declined but are still high during storms.